CollierCZ/collier.cz/svelte/src/routes/articles/how-i-built-and-deployed-this-site-for-free.svelte.md

   - content as a service
 ---

 I'm not the most technical kind of person, but I've been posting to the internet since the 90s.
 I believe I built at least one website on [GeoCities](https://en.wikipedia.org/wiki/Yahoo!_GeoCities) that has been (I hope) lost into the ether.
-To help me practice my skills, I wanted to build a more modern website, but I wanted a modern editing system, not handcoding `<p>` tags or fiddling with Markdown.
+To help me practice my skills, I wanted to build a more modern website, but I wanted a modern editing system, not hand coding `<p>` tags or fiddling with Markdown.
 And I had to stay within my budget, which was just above $0.
 So how did I do it?

 ## To get fast, get static